iStock-689234612.jpg

 about Trauma

-Trauma refers to the whole spectrum of disrupting, shocking or extreme life events in which one experiences or witnesses serious human suffering in which there is no way to prevent them.
-Examples are crimes of violence, rape, acts of terrorism, kidnappings, accidents, robberies and the sudden loss of a loved one.
+Trauma encompasses the full spectrum of deeply disturbing, shocking, or extreme life events; moments in which a person experiences or witnesses serious unexpected human suffering, with no power to prevent it.
+These may include violent crimes, rape, acts of terrorism, kidnapping, accidents, robbery, or the sudden loss of someone dear.

 About Trauma Counselling